 The Charity is a member of the Foyer Federation, a national body which promotes good practice and which represents the collective interests of Foyers to policy makers.
 The charity is also a member of the Federation of Irish Societies, a national body representing charities working with Irish people.

-The trustees who served during the year were:

-S McCormack (Chairman)
+The trustees who served during the year and up to the date of signature of the financial statements were: S McCormack (Chairman)

 P Patton

 T Beisty